intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/README.md

 ## Langchain Extension APIs

 Intel Extension for Transformers provides a comprehensive suite of Langchain-based extension APIs, including advanced retrievers, embedding models, and vector stores.
 These enhancements are carefully crafted to expand the capabilities of the original langchain API, ultimately boosting overall performance.
-This extension is specifically tailored to enhance the functionality and performance of RAG (Retrieval-Augmented Generation).
+This extension is specifically tailored to enhance the functionality and performance of RAG.

 ### Vector Stores